-We are nearly there – the beginning of back-to-school season.
+The month of August means the beginning of back-to-school season.
 Getting our kids back on track can be a little challenging after a few months of relaxed schedules, no homework, and playing until the sun goes down.
-Just a month or so ago, our blog was about helping kids stay engaged during summer so that back-to-school time wasn’t quite as stressful – for you or your kids.
-So let’s take a look at how to glide smoothly into this new school year!
+Let’s take a look at how to glide smoothly into this new school year!

 Depending on how old your children are, consider having them practice their own time-management skills regarding homework.
 It’s also a great idea to double check backpacks and make sure clothes are laid out the night before.
 This can be a major timesaver during those busy mornings when things are not quite routine yet.
 Older children can be given more responsibility for doing this, but it may be a good idea to check in with them and make sure things are on track.